On High Dimensional Covariate Adjustment for Estimating Causal Effects in Randomized Trials with Survival Outcomes: Real data example

 \section{Real data example}

-We applied our method to a real data example.
+We apply our method to a real data example.
 Our data is from the Center for International Blood and Marrow Transplant Research (CIBMTR), on high risk Philadelphia-negative acute lymphoblastic leukemia (ALL) patients age 16 or older who underwent allogeneic hematopoietic stem cell transplantation (allo-HCT) in first complete remission (CR1) or second complete remission (CR2) between 1995 and 2011.
 The CIBMTR is comprised of clinical and basic scientists who share data on their blood and bone marrow transplant patients, with the CIBMTR Data Collection Center located at the Medical College of Wisconsin.
 The CIBMTR has a repository of information regarding the results of transplants at more than 450 transplant centers worldwide.
 Allo-HCT is a potential life-saving therapy for high risk ALL patients.
 We compare the overall survival probability between human leukocyte antigen (HLA) identical sibling donor (SIB) and 8/8 HLA-matched unrelated donor (MURD).
 It is impractical or impossible to conduct a randomized clinical trial for such comparison since SIB donors are available for only 20-30\% of all eligible patients.
 For the illustrative purpose, we use balancing propensity score approach to mimic a randomized trial.
 The data set used for our example with compete information consists of 523 SIB patients and 210 MURD patients, respectively.
 The variables considered in propensity score modeling and mimicking-trial-matching include cytogenetic abnormality (\textit{cytoabnorm}), conditioning regimen (\textit{condtbi}), Karnofsky score (\textit{kps}), graft-verse-host disease (GVHD) prophylaxis (\textit{gvhdgpc}), white blood count (\textit{wbcdxgp}), graft-type (\textit{graftype}), patient age (\textit{age}) and year of transplantation (\textit{yeargp}).
 Our pseudo-randomized trial cohorts consists of 156 SIB patients and 156 MURD patients, and all above adjusted variables are fully balanced between cohorts.
-We leave specific cytogenetic risk categories unmatched due to rare presence incidences (see table S1 in Web Appendix C for detailed cytogenetic abnormality risk category list).
+We leave specific cytogenetic risk categories unmatched due to rare presence incidences (see Table S1 in Appendix C for detailed cytogenetic abnormality risk category list).
 The main purpose of this example is to show for the efficiency improvement using proposed estimator with adjustment of high dimensional covariates.
 Our main predictor of interest is \textit{MURD}.
 The short covariate list include \textit{condtbi}, \textit{yeargp}, \textit{del1q}, \textit{trisx}, \textit{t411}.
 The medium list further include \textit{kps}, \textit{age}, \textit{graftype}, \textit{gvhdgpc}, \textit{wbcdxgp}.
-The long list further include information on \textit{add5qdel5q}, \textit{add12pdel12p}, \textit{del7qm7}, \textit{m17i17qdel17p}, \textit{add7pi7q}, \textit{tratriphyper}, \textit{lohyperpo}, \textit{add9pdel9p}, \textit{t119}, \textit{t1011}, \textit{t1119}, \textit{del6q}, \textit{del11q}, \textit{tris8}, \textit{complex}, \textit{lohyper}, \textit{hihyper}, \textit{tetra}, \textit{mk}, \textit{axcomplex}, \textit{m13}, \textit{tris6}, \textit{tris10}, \textit{tris22}, \textit{add14q32}, \textit{del1q}, \textit{del17p}.
+The long list further include information on \textit{add5qdel5q}, \textit{add12pdel12p}, \textit{del7qm7}, \textit{m17i17qdel17p}, \textit{add7pi7q}, \textit{tratriphyper}, \textit{lohyperpo}, \textit{add9pdel9p}, \textit{t119}, \textit{t1011}, \textit{t1119}, \textit{del6q}, \textit{del11q}, \textit{tris8}, \textit{complex}, \textit{lohyper}, \textit{hihyper}, \textit{tetra}, \textit{mk}, \textit{axcomplex}, \textit{m13}, \textit{tris6}, \textit{tris10}, \textit{tris22}, \textit{add14q32}, \textit{del1q}, \textit{del17p}. \paragraph{} For each list type, we compared the four estimators under Cox adjustment, Lasso adjustment and Random Forest adjustment.
+We selected the time points from $t=6$ to $t=60$ month since transplantation and the estimated $ACE(t)$ and corresponding point-wise 95\% Confidence Interval for crude estimator $\hat{\tau}_0(t)$ and random-forest adjusted estimator $\hat{\tau}_3(t)$ with short and long covariate list for adjustment are shown in Figure \ref{fig3}.
+We also computed the average $ACE$ among the period and the results are shown in Table 2.
+From the results, we can see that the adjusted analysis provide us narrower confidence interval for both low and high-dimensional setting when comparing to the crude estimator.